AyPatel48/Simon-Game/README.md

 3. **Commit Changes (git commit -m 'Add a new feature')**
 4. **Push the Branch (git push origin feature-branch)**
 5. **Open a Pull Request**

+---

+## 📜 License

+This repository is licensed under the MIT License.
+You are free to use and modify the code as per the license terms.